etown285/Work_Day_Planner_Application/README.md

 * Created a varriable to log the current hour from moment.
 * Created an array to lable each of the hours.
 * Created a function with a for loop for the  local storage so text input is saved that the user logs in the text area and the page is refreshed.
-* Created a function with a for loop to change colors of the text boxes based on the classes assigned for past, present and current.
+* Created a function with a for loop to change colors of the text boxes based on the classes assigned for past, present and current for the rows.

 ## Usage